Take part in the 2nd annual Women in Business case competition at the College of Business, sponsored by Deloitte.

 - Make an impactful contribution to today’s business challenges by exploring innovative solutions

 Applications for the Deloitte Women in Business Case Competition open on Monday, Sep 12, 2022.
 Applications are due before 11:59 pm on Sunday, Oct 2, 2022.

 - A brief statement of interest (minimum 50 words)

 Applications must be submitted on an individual basis and there is no guarantee that students will be selected to move forward to team participation, however everyone is encouraged to apply.
+If selected to move forward to the team competition, participants will be assigned to teams by the selection committee.
 For questions, reach out to Andrea Karapas at email@example.com or (970) 491-1380.

 Begin your application